 On November 21, 2000, Eminem published Angry Blonde, a non-fiction book featuring commentary on his songs and previously unpublished photographs.

 In 2000, Eminem participated in the Up in Smoke Tour and the Family Values Tour.
-He also headlined the Anger Management Tour with Papa Roach, Ludacris, and Xzibit.
+He also headlined the Anger Management Tour alongside Papa Roach, Ludacris, and Xzibit, marking a significant presence in the music scene.

 In 2001, Eminem had a small role in the film The Wash.

-In 2002, Eminem discussed being in a relationship with singer Mariah Carey, although she later denied that they dated.
+In 2002, Eminem discussed being in a relationship with singer Mariah Carey, though she later denied they dated.

 In 2002, Eminem made his Hollywood debut in the semi-autobiographical film 8 Mile.